LarryBits/Gradekulator/README.md

 # Gradeculator
-A C#/WinForm + Telerik UI Based GradePoint Calculator
+A C#/WinForm + Telerik UI Based GradePoint

+###  Description
+Gradeculator is a Grade Point Calculator written in C#.NET (Windows Form) and with Telerik UI libraries.